clydemcqueen/ardusub_surftrak/README.md

 In the rangefinder section, you can see that the rangefinder readings stay in a fairly small band, indicating that the controller is doing a reasonable job keeping the sub at a fixed distance above the terrain.

+> TODO injected rf appears to lag the CTUN rf, which seems wrong.
+Investigate

 ### surftrak in SITL (sawtooth)

 The [sawtooth terrain graph](logs/sitl/surftrak/sawtooth/merged.pdf) shows a sharp jump up 4m,